Head of School

 Mitch is the author of numerous articles and essays on curriculum and teaching which have appeared in the Journal of Jewish Education and other educational publications.
 Since 2000, he has presented regularly at the Conference of the Network for Research in Jewish Education and at the Conference of the Partnership for Excellence in Jewish Education (PEJE).
 He is currently serving as Co-chair of the Israel Education Panel for the Consortium for Applied Studies in Jewish Education (CASJE), a pilot project connecting researchers, practitioners, and philanthropists in the field of Jewish education, and a member of the CASJE Advisory Board.

-Mitch is married to Caryn Bunder Malkus, and they are the parents of twin boys in the third grade at CESJDS.
+Mitch is married to Caryn Bunder Malkus, and they are the parents of twin boys in the class of 2023 at CESJDS.